Image courtesy Michael Wunderli, Flickr

 - If a large number of mites are on your cat, the veterinarian will be able to see them as clumps of red/orange in the affected area

 - Identifying the six-legged chigger on skin scrapings

 Infection with chiggers is usually self-limiting and treatment is not always necessary.

 When treatment is required, it involves the administration of an appropriate parasiticide for cats.
 There are currently no treatments which are licensed for use on cats to treat chiggers, however, most flea treatment products are also effective in killing these mites.

 Glucocorticoids to relieve severe pruritus (itching).

 If your cat has developed a secondary skin infection, he may require a course of antibiotics.

 It is not likely that your cat can pass chiggers on to other cats or yourself.

 Chiggers in the United States and Europe aren’t believed to transmit any diseases to cats (or humans), however, in parts of Asia they can transmit scrub typhus to humans, which is a rickettsial disease.

-- If he must go outdoors, check him carefully for the presence of chiggers.
-Pay attention to the face, ears, and feet.
-If you see mites, gently remove them.
+- Check outdoor cats for the presence of chiggers.
+Pay attention to the face, ears, and feet and if you see mites, gently remove them.